egxn/boar/README.md

 ## Dependencies

-This app works works linux with X.Org Server.
+This app works in linux with X.Org Server and uses the following.

 ## Development dependencies